FirstCash Holdings (FCFS) Gains But Lags Market: What You Should Know

-Heading into today, shares of the pawn store had gained 0.05% over the past month, lagging the Business Services sector's gain of 5.45% and the S&P 500's gain of 2.3% in that time.
+Prior to today's trading, shares of the pawn store had gained 3.67% over the past month.
+This has lagged the Business Services sector's gain of 7.72% and the S&P 500's gain of 4.58% in that time.

-Investors will be hoping for strength from FirstCash Holdings as it approaches its next earnings release, which is expected to be February 2, 2023.
-The company is expected to report EPS of $1.56, up 2.63% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $731.65 million, up 45.81% from the year-ago period.
+FirstCash Holdings will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2023.
+On that day, FirstCash Holdings is projected to report earnings of $1.56 per share, which would represent year-over-year growth of 2.63%.
+Meanwhile, our latest consensus estimate is calling for revenue of $731.65 million, up 45.81% from the prior-year quarter.

-Any recent changes to analyst estimates for FirstCash Holdings should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for FirstCash Holdings.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-FirstCash Holdings currently has a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+FirstCash Holdings is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that FirstCash Holdings has a Forward P/E ratio of 14.14 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.15.
+Valuation is also important, so investors should note that FirstCash Holdings has a Forward P/E ratio of 14.54 right now.
+This represents a discount compared to its industry's average Forward P/E of 14.84.

 To follow FCFS in the coming trading sessions, be sure to utilize Zacks.com.